The Hospitality floor is located on the first floor, where there are no elevators!

 Any party that uses the space for promotion of an organization, convention, or event, may do so within hotel policies.
 Tips/donations may be accepted; any tip/donation jars must be clearly marked for good service.
 However, any specific tip/donation amount that ‘earn bonuses’ or trade any specific monetary value (direct or indirect sales) for a product or service is considered a sale and is prohibited under state law.

-- By participating with a room party, you agree to cope with the noise generated on the floor, and not make any noise complaint to the hotel.
+By participating with a room party, you agree to cope with the noise generated on the floor, and not make any noise complaint to the hotel.
 This also means you are responsible for your own noise.
-Subwoofers are not allowed this year due to the sound bleed to the second floor.
+Subwoofers are not allowed.
 You should be able to talk in your room without yelling.
 If you have to yell, your room is getting too loud.
 Keep music below yelling volume too.
 If the Party Mavens, hotel security or FLARE tells you to tone it down, do so immediately.

 Don’t start a howl.
 Yelling and screaming is the quickest way to noise complaints.
 Save that for inside the convention hangout space.

 The bulk of the room parties will run between 7PM and 3AM.
 After midnight, start to quiet it down.
 A party may run at any time of the day during the course of the convention.
 However, please observe the courtesy hours 3:00am and 9:00am when the volume of the party must remain at a quiet level.